 If I start to go a little off the deep end, it’ll be my mom with words of wisdom that brings me back (if my husband hasn’t yanked me by the virtual collar yet).

 She’s always taught me to think conscientiously, question the norm, and be cognizant about my choices.
-She deserved the praise from this fighting pneumonia post:
+She deserved the praise from this treating pneumonia naturally post:

 My mom is probably the most insightful person I know.

-She’s used vinegar for cleaning and made homemade chicken stock all my life, laying the foundation for my crunchiness now, I’m sure, without even knowing it.
+She’s used vinegar for cleaning and made homemade chicken stock with bones all my life, laying the foundation for my crunchiness now, I’m sure, without even knowing it.